cmccarthyIrl/RetryAnalyzer/README.md

 }
 ```

+In this example, the unreliableMethod will be retried up to 3 times with a delay of 1000 milliseconds between retries,
+but only if an RuntimeException is thrown.

 ### 2. Configure the `@Retryable` Annotation

 The `@Retryable` annotation allows you to configure the retry behavior for a method.
 It has the following attributes:

 - **maxAttempts**: The maximum number of retry attempts (default is 3).